rekhaDevs/samagragovernance.in/src/pages/blog/2020-06-29-odishas-unique-agricultural-internship-programme.md

 authorImage: /img/Prerna.jpg
 date: 2020-06-29T08:55:27.705Z
 description: >-
-  By leveraging subject matter knowledge and proactiveness of university students, the government was able to reduce preventable crop loss in 2018-19 by more than 90% to 10,456 Ha from 1,28,318 Ha in 2017.
+  By leveraging subject matter knowledge and proactive nature of university students, the government was able to reduce preventable crop loss in 2018-19 by more than 90% to 10,456 Ha from 1,28,318 Ha in 2017.
 featuredimage: /img/feature-image.jpg